henrysky/astroNN/docs/source/neuralnets/apogee_bcnn.rst

     BCNN.input_norm_mode = 1
     BCNN.labels_norm_mode = 2

-.. note:: You can disable astroNN data normalization via BCNN.input_norm_mode=0 as well as BCNN.labels_norm_mode = 0 and do normalization yourself.
+.. note:: You can disable astroNN data normalization via ``BCNN.input_norm_mode=0`` as well as ``BCNN.labels_norm_mode=0`` and do normalization yourself.
 But make sure you dont normalize labels with MAGIC_NUMBER (missing labels).

-After the training, you can use 'bcnn_net' in this case and call test method to test the neural network on test data.
+After the training, you can use `bcnn_net` in this case and call test method to test the neural network on test data.
 Or you can load the folder by

 .. code-block:: python